Handling Papercuts

 Photo 6: Papercutting Demonstration

-This young man will work for three days on this papercut bowl of goldfish.
-Fish are the symbol of prosperity, the gold color of live fish stands for money.
+This young man works for three days on this papercut bowl of goldfish.
+Fish symbolize prosperity with their gold color representing wealth.

 Photo 7: Detail of Hand Cutting

 Notice the pattern overlay on top of the red paper beneath.
-He cuts using a straight edged knife commonly found anywhere in the world.
+He cuts using a straight-edged knife, commonly found worldwide.

 Mounting Options